 Gabriel Marcella, Orlando J. Pérez, and Brian Fonseca

-Gabriel Marcella is Distinguished Fellow and former Director of the Americas Studies at the United States Army War College.
-He served as International Affairs Advisor to the Commander-in-Chief at the United States Southern Command, and consultant to the Departments of State and Defense on Latin American security.
+Gabriel Marcella is Distinguished Fellow and former Director of the Americas Studies at the U.S. Army War College.
+He served as International Affairs Advisor to the Commander-in-Chief at the U.S. Southern Command, and consultant to the Departments of State and Defense on Latin American security.
 He has written extensively on Latin American security and U.S. policy, teaching strategy, and the Washington interagency process.

-Orlando J. Pérez is Dean of the School of Liberal Arts and Sciences at the University of North Texas at Dallas.
-His teaching and research interests include comparative politics, Latin American politics, U.S.-Latin American relations, civil-military relations, public opinion and empirical democratic theory.
-As a consultant, he has worked on public opinion surveys, democratization, civil-military relations, and anti-corruption issues for the United States Agency for International Development (USAID) and the UN Development Program.
-He is the author of Civil-Military Relations in Post-Conflict Societies: Transforming the Role of the Military in Central America (Routledge); Political Culture in Panama: Democracy after Invasion, and Co-editor (with Richard Millett and Jennifer Holmes) of Latin American Democracy: Emerging Reality or Endangered Species?
-(Routledge).
-He received a B.A. in political science from Florida International University and an M.A. and Ph.D. in political science from the University of Pittsburgh.
+Orlando J. Pérez is Dean of the School of Liberal Arts and Sciences and Professor of Political Science at the University of North Texas at Dallas.
+His teaching and research interests include comparative politics, Latin American politics, U.S.-Latin American relations, civil-military relations, public opinion, and empirical democratic theory.
+As a consultant, he has worked on public opinion surveys, democratization, civil-military relations, and anti-corruption issues for the U.S. Agency for International Development (USAID) and the UN Development Program.
+He is the author of Civil-Military Relations in Post-Conflict Societies: Transforming the Role of the Military in Central America (Routledge, 2017); Political Culture in Panama: Democracy after Invasion (2011), and Co-editor (with Richard Millett and Jennifer Holmes) of Latin American Democracy: Emerging Reality or Endangered Species?
+(Routledge, 2015).
+He received a BA in political science from Florida International University and an MA and PhD in political science from the University of Pittsburgh.

-Brian Fonseca is Director of the Jack D. Gordon Institute for Public Policy at Florida International University’s (FIU) Steven J. Green School of International and Public Affairs and an Adjunct Professor in the Department of Politics and International Relations.
-Brian’s technical expertise is in U.S. national security and foreign policy.
+Brian Fonseca is a Director of the Jack D. Gordon Institute for Public Policy at Florida International University’s (FIU) Steven J. Green School of International and Public Affairs and an Adjunct Professor in the Department of Politics and International Relations.
+Brian’s technical expertise is in U.S. National Security and Foreign Policy.
 He also serves as a Cybersecurity Policy Fellow at the D.C.-based think tank New America and Chair of the Americas Linkage Committee at the Greater Miami Chamber of Commerce.
-His recent publications include an edited volume with Eduardo A. Gamarra titled Culture and National Security in the Americas (2017) and is co-author of The New US Security Agenda: Trends and Emerging Threats (2017).
+His recent publications include an edited volume with Eduardo A. Gamarra titled Culture and National Security in the Americas (2017) and is coauthor of The New US Security Agenda: Trends and Emerging Threats (2017).
 His analysis has been featured in local and national media and he serves as the on-air Political Analyst for South Florida’s WSVN-Fox News.
-From 1997 to 2004, he served in the United States Marine Corps and facilitated the training of foreign military forces in both hostile theaters and during peacetime operations.
+From 1997 to 2004, he served in the U.S. Marine Corps and facilitated the training of foreign military forces in both hostile theaters and during peacetime operations.

 "A timely and valuable contribution to the scholarly production on security in Latin America.
 At a moment when there are more questions than answers to the challenges of violence, transnational organized crime, and cyber threats, this book sheds light to the usually dark corridors of public policy-making in one of this Hemisphere’s most complex agendas.
 Unwilling to deprive insecurity of its complexity, this collection of articles provides fresh approaches to issues that will prevail in this region for the foreseeable future."